batiaev/orderbook/README.md

 - disruptor has couple processors
   - to process order book to maintain current state
   - to log updates of order book to console
-  - to cleanup events in righ buffer
+  - to cleanup events in ring buffer

 ## PoC limitations
 - websocket connectivity management not implemented